 Bring your questions, ideas and insights to help us investigate how to remediate toxins in our neighborhoods.

 Jess Rubin, also known as Kohenet Yepeth Perla, practices listening to and reading surrounding landscapes in Vermont, the unceded territory of the Abenaki People which they call N'dakkina translated as Dawnland.
 Over the years while gardening and wilderness guiding, Jess earned herbalism, nature awareness, outdoor education, & permaculture certificates, a BA from Cornell University in Ecological Literature with Native American Studies minor, & a MS in Environmental Studies with VT middle & high school science teaching license from Antioch NE.
 She observes earth system dynamics, witnesses trophic relationships, monitors corridors, educates others in ecological literacy, mentors youth, rehabilitates degraded ecosystems, and rejuvenates recovering habitat.
 She founded and facilitates ecological resilience service, MycoEvolve, which through research, education, and earthworks harnesses regenerative agricultural practices to enhance habitat while restoring watershed health.
 Born in NYC, she is grateful to return to the area with curiosity about how mycoremediation can and is being applied in this Croton and surrounding watersheds.

-This event is part of Intelligent Fungi, a three month exhibition and workshop series brought to you by Curiouseed to celebrate the fungal wisdoms and learn from fungi, our greatest teachers, to build, nourish, and heal.
+This event is part of Intelligent Fungi, an exhibit, research and workshop series brought to you by Curiouseed to celebrate the fungal wisdoms and learn from fungi, our greatest teachers, to build, nourish, and heal.
 Learn more about the series.

 Visit us on Governors Island!

 August 3 - October 27